v411e/cookio-backend/README.md

 >

 Sse `docker-compose up` inside the docker dir to  serve
-### for the first time starting this docker:
+### for the first time starting this project:
- 1. open shell and navidate to the ~/cookio-backend/doocker folder
- 2. use `docker-compose exec app compose install` to install all packages
+1. migrate your database with `docker-compose exec app php artisan migrate`
- 3. use `docker-compose exec app php artisan key:generate` to generate the keys for the database
+2. `docker-compose exec app php artisan db:seed`